unknown-cstdio/iceball/README.md

 ### Running Tests in AWS

-For configuring AWS spot instances and running tests on them, refer to
+For configuring AWS spot instances and running tests on them, refer to AWS Guide.pdf